 3. All students will be required as a condition of enrolment to abide by and submit to the procedures of the Part B - Rules & Regulations

 1. All higher education providers in the UK have obligations in regard to consumer law.
 The Competition and Markets Authority (CMA) has produced compliance advice for providers which all admissions tutors should familiarise themselves with - https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/428549/HE_providers_-_advice_on_consumer_protection_law.pdf

 2. Information provided to applicants, including at the offer stage, should be accurate and not include false or misleading information.

-3. Enquiries relating to the University’s consumer protection responsibilities should be directed to the Director of the Academic Quality and Records Office.
+3. Enquiries relating to the University’s consumer protection responsibilities should be directed to the Director of the Academic Registry.